GabeScott/standard-works-vault/General Conference/2001 October - The Times in Which We Live.md

 We of this Church know something of such groups.
 The Book of Mormon speaks of the Gadianton robbers, a vicious, oath-bound, and secret organization bent on evil and destruction.
 In their day they did all in their power, by whatever means available, to bring down the Church, to woo the people with sophistry, and to take control of the society.
 We see the same thing in the present situation.

 We are people of peace.
-We are followers of the Christ who was and is the Prince of Peace.
-But there are times when we must stand up for right and decency, for freedom and civilization, just as Moroni rallied his people in his day to the defense of their wives, their children, and the cause of liberty (see Alma 48:10).
+We are followers of the Christ, who was and is the Prince of Peace.
+But there are times when we must stand up for right and decency, for freedom and civilization, just as Moroni rallied his people in his day to the defense of their wives, their children, and the cause of liberty (see [[Alma 48.10|Alma 48:10]]).

 On the Larry King television broadcast the other night, I was asked what I think of those who, in the name of their religion, carry out such infamous activities.
-I replied, “Religion offers no shield for wickedness, for evil, for those kinds of things.
+I replied: “Religion offers no shield for wickedness, for evil, for those kinds of things.
 The God in whom I believe does not foster this kind of action.
 He is a God of mercy.
 He is a God of love.
 He is a God of peace and reassurance, and I look to Him in times such as this as a comfort and a source of strength.”

 Members of the Church in this and other nations are now involved with many others in a great international undertaking.
 On television we see those of the military leaving their loved ones, knowing not whether they will return.
 It is affecting the homes of our people.
 Unitedly, as a Church, we must get on our knees and invoke the powers of the Almighty in behalf of those who will carry the burdens of this campaign.